zhsam/Udacity-Data-Analyst-nd/README.md

-# Udacity-Data-Analyst-nd
+# Udacity-data-analyst-nanodegree
-All the Projects for my Udacity Data Analyst Nanodegree.
+This repository includes project reports and learning notes for Udacity Data-Analyst Nanodegree(DAND).